DivyanshuSingh07/sampleProject/README.md

 # sampleProject
 # Connected my GitHub with my Eclipse IDE
-# Uploading files from Eclipse to Github.
+# Uploading files from Eclipse to GitHub.
+# Committing the changes in my repository.